In This Article

 - Not waterproof.
 Not warm enough for a cold winter

-Alaskan Buffalo are high-quality and very comfortable boots.
+Alaskan Buffalo is high-quality and very comfortable.
 They are almost not felt on the foot, but despite this, the foot is sufficiently protected due to the peculiarity of the sole, which slightly covers the toes.
-The boots are very elastic, they can easily be rolled into a tube with one hand.
-We tested them for slip resistance and unfortunately, this pair did not have the best results.
+The boots are very elastic; they can easily be rolled into a tube with one hand.
+We tested them for slip resistance, and unfortunately, this pair did not have the best results.
 But if you need shoes for everyday walks and not for work in difficult conditions, then this pair is what you need.

 → Read my full Magical Shoes Alaskan Buffalo review here! ←